Xceptance/testsuite-nocoding/README.md

   * LIGHT: there exists no DOM, which makes the test case fast to execute.
 * Cookie handling is automatic
 * JavaScript and Static Content can be handled automatically and also be switched off.
-* None of the XLT features are disabled.
 * ...

 ## [Getting Started](https://github.com/Xceptance/testsuite-nocoding/wiki)